Control Claude’s behavior during an interactive session with slash commands.

 For example, a file at .claude/commands/frontend/component.md

-creates the command /project:frontend:component
+creates the command /frontend:component

 placeholder.